dinero-protocol/pirex-convex/README.md

 Liquid vote-locked Convex with the ability to sell your future bribes and votes and collect upfront liquidity.

-We have a "difficulty mode" for every type of user:
+We have a "difficulty mode" which we hope will allow us to cater to every type of user:

-- Easy mode: Deposit CVX and we will auto-compound your bribes every round into more liquid pxCVX
+- Easy mode: Deposit CVX and we'll auto-compound your bribes every round into more pxCVX
-- Intermediate mode: Deposit your CVX and unlock in 17 weeks - same as Convex - but get all 17 weeks of your bribes upfront in the form of tokens.
-Sell, trade, or keep them - it’s up to you
+- Intermediate mode: Mimic locking with Convex but with the added benefits of liquid CVX (pxCVX) and all 17 weeks' worth of your bribes tokenized
-- Expert mode: Deposit your CVX, sell your bribes upfront or borrow against your CVX to buy more CVX.
-Rinse and repeat
+- Expert mode: Borrow against your pxCVX to buy more CVX, tokenize bribes for an arbitrary amount of rounds by staking, and more

 Users can deposit CVX and manage their own pxCVX or let our partner Union compound their bribes into more pxCVX.
-Users will be able to collateralize both uCVX (UnionPirex vault shares) and/or pxCVX tokens and borrow against them.
+Users will be able to collateralize both uCVX (UnionPirex vault shares) and/or pxCVX tokens and borrow against their value via Rari Capital's Fuse (coming in the near future).

 And more!